 It's a good idea to wear two layers of clothing, especially on your top half.
 This will help you protect yourself from injuries, cuts, and grazes.
 Padded cycle shorts would improve your comfort when riding the track, however, they are not essential.

 Stay away from wearing loose clothing as it may get caught up on something.
 Similarly please ensure that all laces are tucked away in your shoes or socks.

-All our bikes require clip in cycle shoes, which are available for hire in a range of sizes.
-We use Look Keo pedals for our bikes at the Arena, providing that your cleats are in good state of wear, you will be able to wear your own clip in shoes.
-Alternatively you will be able to wear your own trainers.
+All our bikes require clip-in cycle shoes, which are available for hire in a range of sizes.
+We use Look Keo pedals for our bikes at the Arena, providing that your cleats are in a good state of wear, you will be able to wear your own clip-in shoes.
+Alternatively, you will be able to wear your own trainers.

-We also recommend you wearing gloves or track mitts as this will reduce the amount of injuries caused during the session.
+We also recommend you wear gloves or track mitts as this will reduce the number of injuries caused during the session.

 Can I ride my own bike?